Login Sign in

 Medications Used to Treat Pyometra in Dogs

-Dogs that receive surgery for pyometra typically remain hospitalized for several days on IV fluids and injectable antibiotics and pain medications.
-When the dog is discharged from the hospital, pain meds and antibiotics are often continued on an oral basis at home.
+Dogs who have surgery for pyometra typically remain hospitalized for several days on IV fluids and injectable antibiotics and pain medications.
+When the dog gets discharged from the hospital, pain meds and antibiotics are often continued on an oral basis at home.

-Side effects may vary, depending on which medications your veterinarian uses, but the most common side effects of both antibiotics and pain medications are gastrointestinal effects, such as vomiting and diarrhea.
-These effects can be minimized by giving the medication with food.
+Side effects may vary, depending on which medications your veterinarian uses.
+The most common side effects of both antibiotics and pain medications are gastrointestinal effects, such as vomiting and diarrhea.
+You can minimize these effects by giving the medication with food.
 If your dog begins to vomit or have diarrhea while on medications, contact your veterinarian.

-Dogs that are treated with medical management typically receive a variety of medications, the most common being:
+Dogs treated with medical management typically receive a variety of medications, the most common being:

 • Prostaglandin F2α: This is typically used to trigger relaxation of the cervix and contractions of the uterus.
-This medication may be given as an injection or as a vaginal suppository.
+The veterinarian may give this medication as an injection or as a vaginal suppository.
 Common side effects include abdominal pain, vomiting, diarrhea, urination, shortness of breath, and increased heart rate.
 Less commonly, severe effects such as an anaphylactic reaction may occur.

-There are a number of alternatives to Prostaglandin F2α (such as synthetic prostaglandins) that may also be used.
+There are alternatives to Prostaglandin F2α (such as synthetic prostaglandins) that veterinarians may also use.
 In addition to treatments designed to expel pus from the uterus, dogs are also treated with antibiotics to address the bacterial infection.

 How to Prevent Pyometra in Dogs